 After a trip through the rocky tunnels of the cogwheel train route you’ll reach the summit.
 Here you can soak up the views from the Sphinx Observation Terrace, take an Alpine Sensation discovery tour and wander down the Ice Palace tunnels – which are actually inside the glacier itself.

-Those after a Lucerne to Lauterbrunnen day trip will be pleased to visit the location on the way back to the city.
+Those after a Lucerne to Lauterbrunnen day trip will be pleased to visit this pretty village, famous for its waterfalls, on the way back to the city.

 Taking this small group tour with a maximum of just 15 other passengers is a simple way to explore the small city as well as beautiful rural Switzerland.